explodinglabs/explodinglabs.github.io/_posts/python/2018-10-01-release-new-version-to-pypi.markdown

 In a new branch:
 - Update version in setup.py
+- Update README.md
 - Update CHANGELOG.md
 - Update documentation.

-Commit, push and merge.
+Commit, push and merge into master.

-Tag the commit and push the tag.
+Pull master, tag the commit and push the tag.

 Create the sdist and upload it:
 ```